mosaic-design-system/docs/src/components/dialog.md

       Context helps convey the information being communicated.
 Dialog contexts correspond to a colour to provide a consistent experience for users.
 For more information, refer to Colours \[link to Colours page].

+      **Note**: Contexts only apply to message Dialogs.
+Form Dialogs do not have a context and are styled differently.

       | **Name** | **Description**                                                                                                              | **Behaviour**                                                            | **Examples** |